cirtoska/random-quote-machine/README.md

 # freeCodeCamp Front End Development Libraries Projects - Build a Random Quote Machine

+This projects was from freeCodeCamp Front End Development Libraries Projects.
+The task was to build a Random Quote Machine, I was using API from dummyjson.com

 ### Live Preview https://random-quote-machine-five.vercel.app/

 # Getting Started with Create React App